HackerSchool12/perper/README.md

 Perper
 ======

-_Fast persistent hashtrie implemented in C_
+_Efficient persistent hashtrie implemented in C_

 This project implements a persistent hash map as seen in Clojure.
-It is implemented in C, but provides Python bidnings for convenience.
+It is implemented in C, but provides Python bindings for convenience.

-Check [this page][1] for more infor about how persistent hash tries are implemented.
+Check [this page][1] for more info about how persistent hash tries are implemented.

 Usage
 -----